aquariumbio/aquarium/doc/Installation.md

 This procedure should start a "Development" mode version with a local sqlite database in the db directory.
 This could be enough for some labs.
 However, the Klavins lab runs two versions of Aquarium using MySQL and [Phusion Passenger](https://www.phusionpassenger.com/index2).
 The first version is the "rehearsal" version, and the second version is the "production" version.
 This setup allows us to (a) periodically copy the databases from production to rehearsal servers via the ""Admin->Mirror Production" menu and (b) practice protocols without messing up our actual inventory.
 Details on installing Passenger can be found online.

 You will also need to start two servers.
-First is the Krill server:
+First the Krill server, which is expected to be running on port 3500 in development mode:

-	rails runner "Krill::Server.new.run"
+	rails runner "Krill::Server.new.run(3500)"

 Next is metacol server:

   	rails runner 'MetacolDaemon.main'

 Create an Account
 --